 Board members engaged in a lengthy discussion regarding proposed legislative changes and Mr. Watkins' request for the Board to approve his 14-point Accountability Act.
 Board members expressed interest in the document; however, Mr. Watkins provided it the day before this Board meeting and several Board members advised that there was insufficient time to review his proposed Accountability Act.
-President Lawson indicated that the draft sunset report is probably the most progressive set of proposals to protect the public from the Board in its history and contains many of the ideas in Mr. Watkins' proposal. not including it in the 2022 Sunset Report without further review and discussion.
+President Lawson indicated that the draft sunset report is probably the most progressive set of proposals from the Board to protect the public in its history and contains many of the ideas in Mr. Watkins' proposal.